jcoyle37/magic-link-auth/README.md

 # magic-link-auth
-Example of a magic link implementation
+Example of a magic link implementation.
+Check out the [supplemental article](https://link.medium.com/CAIq4qEpqX) on Medium.com to understand how it works.